undetectable-io/undetectable-selenium-connection/README.md

 2. run in terminal with admin rules: pip install selenium pip install requests
-3. download chromedriver and put them to folder with script.py
+3. download chromedriver and put it to folder with script.py
 4. open Undetectable browser, create few profiles and choose folder with name "test" for them.
 5. run in terminal: python script.py